-Graduate OpportunitiesGraduates of nursing Bachelor degree programs can complete this program to gain valuable experience through the field placements and become better prepared to write the College of Nurses examination for entry to practice.
-After program completion and based on prior education, graduates may be eligible to continue with graduate university work in Masters programs.
+Graduate OpportunitiesGraduates of nursing Bachelor degree programs can complete this program to gain valuable experience through field placements and become better prepared to write the College of Nurses of Ontario examination for entry to practice.
+After program completion and based on prior education, graduates may be eligible to continue with graduate education.

 For more details on related occupations, job market information and career opportunities, see the Government of Canada website: https://www.jobbank.gc.ca/home

 Pathways & Credit TransferConestoga pathways enable students to build on their academic achievements in order to earn a degree or additional credential.
 Pathways are formed through agreements between Conestoga programs or partner institutions.

 Often applicants have earned credits from another college or university that may allow a student to be granted advanced standing or exemption.
 Learn more about credit transfer opportunities at Conestoga.